 Also worth a look: The Tea Pavilion, a quaint café at the Japanese Friendship Garden; Albert’s Restaurant, near the Gorilla Tropics at the San Diego Zoo (for pasta, steak, seafood, pizza, salad, and sandwiches); Craveology (for sandwiches, wraps, flatbread pizzas and paninis) in front of the Bea Evenson Fountain; and Lady Carolyn’s Pub, the Old Globe’s outdoor food and beverage pavilion (for sourdough soup bowls and sandwiches with Italian soda, cappuccinos, Irish coffee and wine).

-San Diego has had a civic organist, who performs free weekly Sunday concerts at Spreckels Organ Pavilion in Balboa Park.
-The concerts take place in every Sunday at 2pm, and they’ve been doing it since 1917.
+- Spreckles Free outdoor pipe organ concerts — Free.
+Year round, Sunday afternoon concerts at 2pm.
+Special summer series Monday evenings June through August (but check the schedule before you head out).
+San Diego’s civic organist performs these weekly concerts at Spreckels Organ Pavilion in Balboa Park, a free event since 1917.
 These are family friendly with outdoor seating for up to 2,400 people.
 Free parking is available near the Pavilion.

 The Spreckels organ boasts 4,530 pipes from the size of a #2 pencil to 32 feet long.
 The organ features an ornate design with embellished gables and vaulted box structure.
 Savvy Trivia: One of the world’s largest outdoor pipe organs, John D. and Adolph Spreckels donated the Spreckels Organ to the City of San Diego for the Panama-California Exposition in 1914.